Housing in New Zealand: Construction and regulations

-The Building Act 1991 was replaced by the Building Act 2004, this introduced a licensing for building designers, builders and related trades.
-Councils were required to be subject to regular quality control procedure checks, however, council building inspectors remained unlicensed.
+The Building Act 1991 was replaced by the Building Act 2004.
+This introduced licensing for building designers, builders and related trades.
+Councils were required to be subject to regular quality control procedure checks, but council building inspectors remained unlicensed.

-The Building Code sets out the minimum performance standards that buildings must designed and constructed to meet, but itself does not prescribe methods or solutions to meet the Code.
+The Building Code sets out the minimum performance standards that buildings must be designed and constructed to meet, but itself does not prescribe methods or solutions to meet the Code.
 Acceptable solutions and verification methods specify construction and testing methods that assure compliance with the Code.
 For example, constructing buildings to NZS 3604 Timber-framed buildings or NZS 4229 Concrete masonry buildings not requiring specific engineering design is an acceptable solution to comply with structural provisions of the Code.

 Alteration regulations

-Most alterations to homes need to be certificated, there are also limits on houses of historical importance.
+Most alterations to homes need to be certificated, and there are special rules for houses of historical importance.

-Illegal building practices

-While all building practices that do not comply with the Building Act are illegal, some are also specifically banned.

 Foundations

-Three broad categories are available for suburban house foundations concrete slab, a concrete block basement foundations and an elevated floor with a crawl space.
+Three broad categories are available for suburban house foundations: concrete slab, concrete block basement foundations and an elevated floor with a crawl space.
 Footing depth varies with soil type and slope, with either a floating polystyrene slab or more rarely piling.